hybridsynchaadl/hybridsynchaadl.github.io/models/Drone_Rendezvous_Single/drone_rendezvous_single.md

 slug: /models/Drone_Rendezvous_Single
 ---

-# Drone Rendezvous Models with Single-Integrator Dynamics
+# Rendezvous Drones with Single-Integrator

 This benchmark models represent the rendezvous control of distributed drones